ghattab/CAPT/README.md

 |[src/style.css](./src/style.css)| CSS sheets to style and format phyolgeny and icicle

 ## Dependancy
 This is a web based software.
-It is implemented with using the following languages:
-HTML, JavaScript and CSS.
+It is implemented using HTML, JavaScript, and CSS.

 The integrated libraries: